 It is our job to see through the eyes of the child, not make the child see through ours.

 The root of the challenge is found in their story.
 Let them tell it.
 Learn their story!
 This is where resiliency is found.

 Behaviors are always an end product, while thoughts and emotions run current.
 Behavior is a symptom of an unsolved problem or unmet need.
 Stop talking about problems…shift the dialogue and talk about solutions.

-You don’t want to give learning, you want to draw it out.
+You don’t want to give learning.
+You want to draw it out.
 Let them do the heavy lifting.
-Don’t take away their struggle as that is where learning is done.
+Please don’t take away their struggle as that is where learning is done.